edevregille/telemetry-latency/README.md

 Instructions for
-- t2.medium or larger instance
+- m5a.large or similar or larger instance
 - Ubuntu OS (you can adapt the instructions if you go with different OS)

 # Instructions